wheatgenetics/cimmyt/README.md

 This program will read one or more plot polygons from the cimmyt plot_map able and write them to a shapefile.

+-p, --plotID , help= Plot_id or partial plot_id of plot polygon(s) to be extracted SQL % symbol will select all plots.

 -o, --output ,help= Shapefile to be created...